Radožda: Village festivals

 The Village does not have any long standing traditions but there are some traditions specific to the village.

 For Easter the villagers gather and go to all of Radožda's seven churches, the women trade dyed eggs, the villages light candles and they pray to God.

 On 2 August the village celebrates Ilinden.
 The villages gather at the St Ilija Church and they trade holy bread, holy water while the villagers celebrate the glorious day.
 The whole village turns out to celebrate the event.

-For the feast of the Assumption of Mary on 28 August the whole village waits for guests from all over the Struga and Ohrid areas.
+For the feast of the Assumption of Mary on 28 August many village people wait for guests from across the Struga and Ohrid areas.
 This is the biggest holy day in Radožda.